kjae0/NeRF-Zoo/README.md

 Pytorch implementation of NeRF(Neural Radiance Field) models.<br>
 Pretrained weights are provided through GoogleDrive.

+[Updated] CPU bottleneck existing in original implementation is removed.
+No more bottleneck for multiple run in same time.<br>
 This repository aims to simplify NeRF, making it easily customizable and highly extensible.<br>

 ## TODO